Date Functions

 Now function

-The Now function gets the current date/time of the machine running the Plan Interpreter.
+The Now function gets the current date/time of the computer running the function.

 Now()